Model-Based Reinforcement Learning under Random Observation Delays: Experiments

 \subsection{Main Comparison with Baselines}

-For MuJoCo environments, we compare against \DCAC~\citep{bouteiller2020reinforcement} and the best-performing method of~\cite{wang2023addressing}, referred to as "detach Encoding" in their work, which we refer to simply as \Addressing for clarity.
-We use the same architecture and hyperparameters as reported in their paper for consistency.
-Throughout, we denote the uniform distribution as $\mathcal{U}\{a, b\}$ and truncated Gaussian with $\mathcal{N}^+(\mu, \sigma^2)$.
+For MuJoCo environments, we compare with \DCAC~\citep{bouteiller2020reinforcement} and the best-performing method of~\cite{wang2023addressing}, referred to as "detach Encoding" in their work and, for clarity, as \Addressing here.
+Throughout, we denote the uniform distribution by $\mathcal{U}\{a, b\}$ and rounded truncated Gaussian by $\mathcal{N}^+(\mu, \sigma^2)$, where we round each sample of a truncated Gaussian to the nearest integer.